TabbyML/quick-question/README.md

 An incubating AI-powered stack overflow for your codebase.

 > **Warning**
-> This is work in progress, it is not a production ready.
+> This is work in progress, it is not a production ready solution.

 ## Acknowledgement